 Home Wireless Network

 Yes, you can place an access point in the hallway, but if there is a concrete wall between the hall and the living room, then your wireless signal will suffer from the concrete and rebar.

 Home Network Setup

-We now have all the gear we need to build our home network, if you go for the all Unifi solution a recommend getting a Unifi Cloud Key With the cloud key you can manage your home network from the cloud and it eliminates the need for a local controller (which you can install on a Raspberry Pi for example)
+NoteIf you go for the all UniFi solution a recommend getting an Unifi Cloud Key.
+With the Cloud Key, you can manage your home network from the cloud and it eliminates the need for a local controller (which you can install on a Raspberry Pi for example)

 So we have all the parts, but how do you set it up?
-First a little diagram of how your network could look like:
+First a little diagram of how your network setup could look like:

-I always give network devices a fixed IP-address and use DHCP only for the clients.
+I always give network devices a fixed IP address and use DHCP only for clients.
 This way you know how and where to reach your network equipment when something is not working.

 Step 1 – Connect the router to the modem

-Most ISP’s combine a modem and router into one device.
+Most ISPs combine a modem and router into one device.
 This way you can just plug in your computer and it all works.
 But we want the best home network setup possible, so we need to “disable” the router function of the ISP’s modem/router.

-Change Ip address and DHCP
+Change IP address and DHCP

 It will give you a result similar to this:

-As you can see, the default address of my ISP’s router is also 192.168.1.1, so when we connect our new router to the one of the ISP we will get a conflict.
+As you can see, the default address of my ISP’s router is also 192.168.1.1, so when we connect our new router to the router of the ISP we will get a conflict.

 Find the Wireless settings page and disable the WiFi so it won’t interfere with our new access point.

 Connect new router

-Step 2 – Connect the switch
+Step 3 – Connect the switch

-Some switches come with a fixed IP address, other have a tool to find the device.
-What I often use in for me strange networks, is a small program called Advanced Ip Scanner.
-This small, free tool, scans your network and list all connected devices and their IP-Address.
+Some switches come with a fixed IP address, others have a tool to find the device.
+What I often use for strange networks, is a small program called Advanced Ip Scanner.
+This small, free tool, scans your network and lists all connected devices and their IP addresses.

-Step 3 – Access Points
+Step 4 – Access Points

 The best location for the access point

 You can use this map to find the perfect location for your access points.
-The map allows you to draw a different type of walls, each with their own characteristics.
+The map allows you to draw different types of walls, each with its own characteristics.
 Next, you can place your access point on it and turn on the heat map.

 In the first floor plan, the access point is placed at the entrance.
-It’s typically used location because people don’t like the few of an access point on the ceiling of there living room.
+It’s typically used location because people don’t like the view of an access point on the ceiling of their living room.
 As you can see, the 5G coverage in the living room is poor, the slower 2G coverage is ok.

-When you place the access point in the living room, where the most of the wireless devices are, you will get a good connection with great performance.
+When you place the access point in the living room, where most of the wireless devices are, you will get a good connection with great performance.
 So I really suggest that you first draw up your floorplan in the controller, so you can find the best location for the access point.

 Home Network Security